 Has the Equifax credit report error affected you?
 Here's how to find out.

+Equifax is back in the spotlight after Rep. Maxine Waters asked for the credit reporting agency to be barred from selling credit scores until it explains how it flubbed credit score calculations for millions of Americans.
-Equifax this week admitted that it misreported some consumers' credit scores, potentially affecting applications for mortgages, auto loans or credit cards.

-The Wall Street Journal on Tuesday reported that, between March 17 and April 6, the company sent out millions of incorrect credit scores for consumers.
+Equifax last week admitted that it misreported some consumers' credit scores, potentially affecting applications for mortgages, auto loans and credit cards.
+The company sent out incorrect scores between March 17 and April 6, affecting millions of consumers, the Wall Street Journal reported.
 Yet Equifax said that less than 300,000 customers had their credit scores change by 25 points or more in either direction.

-Errors in how different elements in a credit report are weighted led to the swings, the company said.
+Waters, a California Democrat who chairs the House Financial Services Committee, wrote to the Consumer Financial Reporting Bureau on Wednesday, asking the CFPB to bar Equifax from distributing consumer credit scores until it can show those scores are accurate.

 Read on to learn whether the errors affect you, and what you can do if your credit score was affected.